AlekseyPauls/JBInternship/README.md

 ## Usage example

-We suggest that we have a data set with information on the number of users per month in several years.
+We suggest that we have a dataset with information on the number of users per month in several years.
 Now we ask a question:

 "How many users were in the april?" (or simply "Users in april")